 Playing tennis – how to get started

-Not just a great way to get active, there are also a number of health benefits of playing tennis.
+There are a number of fabulous health benefits of playing tennis.
 From getting you moving, to finding new friends, hitting the courts brings a number of wellbeing wins.

 And the great thing about this hobby is that it’s a sport for all ages.
 Read on to discover how to get started playing tennis, along with the wealth of health benefits you’ll enjoy.

 Not just an excellent way to lose a few pounds (the average tennis player burns an impressive 400 to 600 calories per hour), tennis is a brilliant form of exercise for strengthening our balance and building up muscle mass – both increasingly vital as we age.

 There’s not just the physical benefits to reap either.
 Tennis requires mental focus and quick response times, so your mind has to stay just as active as your body during a game.

 It’s important not to forget the wellbeing benefits you’ll glean from being social too.
 Tennis can easily be enjoyed in accordance to social distancing guidelines, and is an excellent way to meet with friends from other households at a safe distance.
 Add an ounce or two of healthy competition and the satisfaction of hitting a particularly good shot, and it’s hardly surprising that many of us are turning (or returning) to tennis.

 It’s not worth forking out on a super expensive tennis racket unless you’re sure you like the game.
 While coaches and clubs currently advise bringing your own racket to practice due to Covid-19, many will still provide communal rackets that will be cleaned.

 Staff at your local club will also be able advise you on the best weight and your ideal size of grip.
 Proper shoes will also help guard against injury in the long run and help you make the most of your game.
 You can even buy a softer tennis ball for beginners that works at a slower speed to allow you to really hone your strokes.